 The Renton History Museum regularly creates collaborative exhibits with students, artists, and community groups.
 Recent exhibits have involved partnerships with Renton High students (Two By Two), installation artist Eugene Parnell (Bigfoot is Probably Real), and the Renton River Days Board of Directors (80,000 Ducks, 25 Years).
 Does your community or Renton organization have a history story to tell?
 We can work with you to document and preserve your story and tell it in the Museum.

 Let’s start a conversation!
 Please call 425.255.2330 or email.

 The Museum has developed local history curricula at the 3-4th and 7-8th grade levels to be used in the classroom.
 These curricula meet Office of the Superintendent Public Instruction standards for Classroom-Based Assessments (CBAs) and Early Academic Learning Requirements (EALRs).
 Students have the opportunity to critically analyze historic photographs and objects, write, and present their findings to their peers, while learning about Renton history.

 For more information, check out our Curricula page.

 These programs are free to public schools within the Renton school district; fees apply for private schools, home schools, and schools outside the district.
 Please call or email for more details.

 Parents / Group leaders

-Group tours of the Museum are available for $3.00 per person (for groups of children, chaperones are free).
+Group docent led tours of the Museum are available for $5.00 per person (for groups of children, chaperones are free).
 Tours are tailored for age, skill level, and interest; special activities—storytelling, demonstrations, crafts—are available for an additional fee.
 Please call or email to book your tours at least two weeks in advance.
 There is a $40 minimum charge for tours.
 This fee includes admission for 8 people.